This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 traverse_my(tu.cursor)

-Write a function to filter the namespace name, and then forward it to our previous function, so that only the content in the namespace we want will be output.
+We write a function to filter by namespace name and then forward to our previous function.
+This way, only the content within the desired namespace will be output.

-We mainly want to get the field names, types, method names, types, etc. inside them, the example is as follows:
+We mainly want to get their field names, types, method names, types, etc. Here’s an example:

 struct Person {